arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - ensure the solution is delivered in a way that maximises the involvement and learning of other team members
 - provide specialist technical advice to other team members

+**Tools & Methods**

+System Design:

+- check the system against the criteria in the Engineering Quality Framework

+Documentation:

+-
+-
+-

 #### 3.1.3 Engineering Quality Framework

 This work will be carried out in collaboration with SDMT.